Stream Processing

 Configure Parameters

-In iotdb-common.properties :
+In iotdb-system.properties :

 V1.3.0: